 The upstream states reflect the steps through which ideas or requests go before reaching commitment to be delivered.
 For example, these are generically Opportunities – Synthesis – Analysis – Ready to commit.

 To advance further towards maturity Level 3, you need to start managing your blocking issues.
-Visualizing them is important but you need to systemize blocking issues and discuss with your team long-term solutions to commonly occurring blockers.
+Visualizing them is important, but you need to systemize blocking issues and discuss long-term solutions to commonly occurring blockers with your team.

-Finally, to say confidently that you are at maturity Level 2 in regards to flow, you need to start managing defects and other work types.
-A simple way to do so is preparing a dedicated swimlane for work items of this sort that need to be expedited.
+Finally, to confidently say that you are at maturity Level 2 regarding flow, you need to start managing defects and other work types.
+A simple way to do so is to prepare a dedicated swimlane for work items of this sort that need to be expedited.

 The only exception should be applied when everybody is working on items that are to be expedited.

 Without going into detail about these practices, we would like to advise you to keep everything related to policies and services transparent to your team.

 Continuing with the core visualization practices of maturity Level 2, it is important to visualize aging work in progress so you can maintain the efficiency of your workflow and react early to signs of trouble.